 Chelsea is a Transition Specialist with the Serving Spouses Team at Hire Heroes USA.
-She is married to her husband who is currently Active Duty in the United States Space Force.
-As a Military Spouse, she has a direct understanding of the unique challenges Military Spouses face and as a former client of Hire Heroes USA, has firsthand experience with their mission.
-She received her Master of Education in Curriculum and Instruction and worked in academic and behavioral health settings before joining Hire Heroes USA in 2019, where she has helped over 550 Veterans and Military Spouses find meaningful employment.
+She is married to her husband who is currently active-duty Space Force.
+As a military spouse, she has a direct understanding of the unique challenges military spouses face, and as a former client of Hire Heroes USA, she has firsthand experience with their mission.
+She received her Master of Education in Curriculum and Instruction and worked in academic and behavioral health settings before joining Hire Heroes USA in 2019, where she has helped more than 550 veterans and military spouses find meaningful employment.

 Throughout her husband’s career, they have been in every type of duty status within the Army Reserve and are currently enjoying life as an Active Guard Reserve (AGR) family.
-They have been stationed at Joint Base Lewis-McChord, WA, Scottsdale, AZ, Darien, IL, Fort Leavenworth, KS, and are currently stationed in Schuylkill Haven, PA.
+They have been stationed at Joint Base Lewis-McChord, Washington; Scottsdale, Arizona; Darien, Illinois; Fort Leavenworth, Kansas; and are currently stationed in Schuylkill Haven, Pennsylvania.

-Julie has held careers in film & media, aquatics, and in the nonprofit worlds.
+Julie has held careers in film and media, aquatics, and the nonprofit worlds.
 She is passionate about advocating for military and veteran families through storytelling and raising awareness.
 Julie loves exploring new places, especially National Parks with her husband and daughter.

 Chaplain Ron Fisher

-Chaplain (LTC) Ron D. Fisher Fisher is a native of Corpus Christi, Texas, and received a Bachelor of Arts degree in English with a lifetime teaching certification in Secondary Education from Texas A&M University – Corpus Christi in 1996.
+Chaplain (LTC) Fisher is a native of Corpus Christi, Texas, and received a Bachelor of Arts degree in English with a lifetime teaching certification in Secondary Education from Texas A&M University – Corpus Christi in 1996.